xlDownxl/SyntheticImageClassifier/README.md

     python main.py --batch_size 32 --lr 0.0001 --warmup_epochs 1 --use_fourier --crop --pretrained  --num_epochs 10 --img_size 640 480 --num_workers 12
     ```

 Note that for training, the paths to the datasets need to be specified using keyword arguments.
-It is also possible to add more data by simply creating a new dataset with the dataset root and the annotation whether it's synthetic or real.
-The dataset will automatically take all images recursively in the dataset.
+No processing of the data is needed, simply download the datasets using the instructions given by the creators and specify the path to the root directory of the dataset.